Acute accent: Typographic form

-Pinyin uses the acute accent to mark the second tone (rising or high-rising tone), which indicate a tone rising from low to high, causing the writing stroke of acute accent to go from lower left to top right.
-This contradicts the Western typographic tradition which makes designing the acute accent in Chinese fonts a problem.
+Pinyin uses the acute accent to mark the second tone (rising or high-rising tone), which indicates a tone rising from low to high, causing the writing stroke of acute accent to go from lower left to top right.
+This contradicts the Western typographic tradition which makes designing the acute accent in Chinese typefaces a problem.
 Designers approach this problem in 3 ways: either keep the original Western form of going top right (thicker) to bottom left (thinner) (e.g. Arial/Times New Roman), flip the stroke to go from bottom left (thicker) to top right (thinner) (e.g. Adobe HeiTi Std/SimSun), or just make the accents without stroke variation (e.g. SimHei).

-Letters with acute

-Technical encoding

-The ISO-8859-1 and Windows-1252 character encodings include the letters á, é, í, ó, ú, ý, and their respective capital forms.
-Dozens more letters with the acute accent are available in Unicode.

-Microsoft Windows

-On Windows computers, letters with acute accents can be created by holding down the alt key and typing in a three-number code on the number pad to the right of the keyboard before releasing the Alt key.
-Before the appearance of Spanish keyboards, Spanish speakers had to learn these codes if they wanted to be able to write acute accents, though some preferred using the Microsoft Word spell checker to add the accent for them.
-Some young computer users got in the habit of not writing accented letters at all.
-The codes (which come from the IBM PC encoding) are: